Ray Gunter: Early political career

 After seeing active service in the Second World War, enlisting in the Royal Engineers in 1941 and later being commissioned and reaching the rank of Captain, Gunter entered Parliament in the 1945 general election for the previously Conservative seat of South East Essex.
 He was a backbencher throughout the six-year Labour Government of Clement Attlee.
 The Labour Home Secretary, James Chuter Ede, presided over a redistribution of seats in the late 1940s; as a result of that, Gunter's Essex seat was broken up, so he switched to the seat of Doncaster in Yorkshire for the 1950 general election.
-But even at that election he won his seat by a majority of only 878 over his Conservative opponent, Anthony Barber (future cabinet minister).
+But even at that election he won his seat by a majority of only 878 over his Conservative opponent, future Chancellor of the Exchequer Anthony Barber.
 Barber went on to unseat Gunter by 384 votes in the 1951 general election that saw the return of a Conservative Government under Winston Churchill.

 Rise to ministerial office

 Gunter was associated with the right wing of the Labour Party and was a member of the Labour Party's National Executive Committee (NEC) from 1955 to 1966 and was president of his union, TSSA, 1956–64.
-When George Isaacs (aged 76) announced his decision not to stand for re-election in the strongly Labour constituency of Southwark in South London, Gunter secured the nomination in time for the 1959 general election.
+When George Isaacs announced his decision, aged 76, not to stand for re-election in the strongly Labour constituency of Southwark in South London, Gunter secured the nomination in time for the 1959 general election.
 He was returned to the Commons as a TSSA-sponsored Member of Parliament, with a majority of 12,340.

 Following Labour's heavy defeat in the 1959 election, its then leader, Hugh Gaitskell, sought to revise and moderate Labour's constitution – the so-called Clause IV dispute.
 The trade union leaders overwhelmingly disliked this shift and Gunter was one of the opponents.
 In 1963 Gaitskell died suddenly, the Clause IV conflict still unresolved.
 Harold Wilson was elected the new leader of the Labour Party, and Gunter continued to be a Labour shadow cabinet member.